DanYamamotoEvans/SPDBUE/README.md

 # Scraping PDB files from Uniprot Entries (SPBDUE)
 This is a Jupyter-notebook for scraping protein structure files from the [Uniprot database](https://www.uniprot.org/uniprot) entries.

 With the advent of [AlphaFold2](https://alphafold.ebi.ac.uk/) and other precise structure predictions, [Uniprot database](https://www.uniprot.org/uniprot) has started to list structure predictions for within entries.
-As for now, AlphaFold2 provides a [download page](https://alphafold.ebi.ac.uk/download) proteome-wide predictions for dozens of species, which can be large in size.
+As for now, AlphaFold2 provides a [download page](https://alphafold.ebi.ac.uk/download) proteome-wide predictions for dozens of species.
 When focusing on variants represented in isoforms and/or orthologs, it is teadious to click every entry of the Uniprot and download the predections.
 Therefore I prepared a python script to scrape all the structure predictions of the given search result.

 Please feel free to contact me through this repository for bugs and issues.
 :Dan